elunna/hackem/hackem_changelog.md

 - [x] Sceptre of Might:
     - base type changed from a mace to a rod, deals slightly more damage per hit.
 - [x] Sting/Orcrist changed to Lawful (same alignment as elves)
-- [x] Staff of Aesculapius: also cure afraid and larval infection.
+- [x] Staff of Aesculapius: also cures afraid and larval infection.
 - [x] Sunsword
     - made of gemstone (crystal)
 - [x] Tsurugi of Muramasa